WATCH: Surveillance video shows moment out-of-control SUV crashed through Worcester restaurant

 “They are pretty shook up about the whole thing.
 Their son was right there by the wall seconds before it happened,” said business advocate Orlando Davilla.
 “It was a big bang and the whole building shook.
 Yea, it was pretty scary.”

-Police have since sealed off the area and officials are assessing damage to the building.
-The owner said it is currently under contract to be sold.
+Police temporarily sealed off the area and officials are assessing damage to the building.

+The two owners were inside the building at the time and say they just opened up shop last two weeks ago.

 No additional details were available.